divaric99/Advanced-Statistics/README.md

 In this project after having studied the problem in the literature ([ [2] ](#ref2)-[[3]](#ref3)), I implement in R the algorithm and check its performances on datasets progressively more complexed: CH93 [ [3] ](#ref3), Asia and Child datasets [ [6] ](#ref6).
-Finally i compare these results with tose obtained with the library "bnstruct".
+Finally i compare these results with those obtained with the library "bnstruct".